 Updated on April 24, 2020 at 2:30 PM: Square Enix released a Final Fantasy XII The Zodiac Age patch for PS4 and PC today that updates them with features making them on par with Xbox One and Nintendo Switch versions.
 The post has been edited to reflect this and certain details are now outdated and have been removed.

 Over the last few years, Square Enix has been slowly expanding the reach of the Final Fantasy games by bringing them to newer platforms.
 Games that were originally on PlayStation and PC platforms only have been made available to mobile, Xbox One, and Nintendo Switch and in the case of Final Fantasy XII, the best version of the game will depend on what you value more with each platform offering something the others lack.
 As of now The Zodiac Age is available on PS4, Xbox One, Nintendo Switch, and PC.
-If you aren’t familiar with the content of this enhanced remaster, it adds a lot but the contents change based on how old the release is since Square Enix has been adding more with every new port.
+If you aren’t familiar with the content of this enhanced remaster, it adds a lot of new features and upgrades over the PS2 original.

 PS4 and PS4 Pro: The game debuted only on PlayStation 4 bringing high definition graphics, improved cutscenes, higher quality voice acting, and more in addition to soundtrack options.
 When it comes to gameplay, this version has auto save, a new trial mode, the international job system that wasn’t available in many regions on PS2, and PS4 trophy support.
 This version is PS4 Pro enhanced with a 1440p output and can be easily bought for under Rs.
 1000 across retailers online and offline.